Rochester, MN

 - Many of the major wireless providers carry WEA-capable devices.
 To confirm your device is capable of receiving the alerts and are available in your area, please check with your wireless provider.
 Most smartphones manufactured in 2012 or later have the capability to receive WEA messages.

-- Keep your family together and wait for emergency personnel to arrive.
+In an office building, hospital, nursing home or skyscraper:Go directly to an enclosed, windowless area in the center of the building -- away from glass and on the lowest floor possible.
+Then, crouch down and cover your head.
+Interior stairwells are usually good places to take shelter, and if not crowded, allow you to get to a lower level quickly.
+Stay off the elevators; you could be trapped in them if the power is lost.- Keep your family together and wait for emergency personnel to arrive.
 Carefully render aid to those who are injured.
 Stay away from power lines and puddles with wires in them; they may still be carrying electricity!
 Watch your step to avoid broken glass, nails, and other sharp objects.
 Stay out of any heavily damaged houses or buildings; they could collapse at any time.
 Do not use matches or lighters, in case of leaking natural gas pipes or fuel tanks nearby.
 Remain calm and alert, and listen for information and instructions from emergency crews or local officials.

 - Sirens warn people who are outdoors.
 Go indoors and find a sturdy shelter.
 Protect yourself from flying objects.
 People indoors should listen to radios, TV or Weather Radio warnings to find out the latest information.
 Check with local emergency management officials to learn about local siren activations.